On the Complexity of Target Set Selection in Simple Geometric Networks: Constant Thresholds

 \subsection{Construction}

 The reduction is from the \IS problem on $r$-regular planar graphs.
 Let $(G,k)$ be an instance of the \IS problem where $G=(V,E)$ is a planar $r$-regular graph.
-First, subdivide each edge $e=\{u,v\}\in E$ exactly $6q_e$ times, creating a path $ux_1^ex_2^e\dots x_{6q_e}^ev$.
+We construct instance $(G',k')$ as follows.
+Start with $G$ and subdivide each edge $e=\{u,v\}\in E$ exactly $6q_e$ times, creating a path $ux_1^ex_2^e\dots x_{6q_e}^ev$.
 The number $q_e$, which depends on the edge~$e$, will be explained later.
 For the construction, it is only important that the number of subdivisions is a multiple of $6$.
-Next, for all $i\in [2q_e]$, replace every vertex $x_{3i-1}^e$ with a clique $K_{r-1}$ and connect all its neighbors to the clique.
+Next, for all $i\in [2q_e]$, replace each vertex $x_{3i-1}^e$ with a clique $K_{r-1}$ and connect all its neighbors to the clique.
 In other words, create $r-2$ additional copies of the vertex $x_{3i-1}^e$ and connect these copies into a complete graph (independently for each $i$).
 Let $X_e$ denote the set of vertices created by subdividing the edge $e$ (including the copies of all vertices $x_{3i-1}^e$) (see \Cref{fig:edge_subdivision}).
 Let $G'$ denote the resulting graph.
 Note that $G'$ is $r$-regular.
 To finish the construction, we set $k'=k+\sum_{e\in E}3q_e$.

 We now establish the equivalence of the instances $(G,k)$ and $(G',k')$.
-This is the content of \Cref{lem:is:npc:onedir,lem:is:npc:twodir}
+This is the content of \Cref{lem:is:npc:onedir,lem:is:npc:twodir}.